Monroe, Michigan: Sports

 Monroe is the hometown of the Southern Michigan Timberwolves, a semi-professional football team that competes in the Great Lakes Football League.
-The Timberwolves have won their league championship four times, three in the Mid-Continental Football League (1996, 97 & 99) and the Minor League Football Alliance championship in 2016.
+The Timberwolves have won a league championship four times, three in the Mid-Continental Football League (1996, 1997, and 1999), and the Minor League Football Alliance championship in 2016.

 Education

 The Hall of the Divine Child, now the Norman Towers senior citizens residence, was a boarding school in Monroe from 1918 to 1980.

-The city of Monroe is served by one public school district, Monroe Public Schools (MPS), which enrolls approximately 6,700 students.
-MPS operates five elementary schools, one middle school, one high school, one alternative high school, and two specialized education centers.
-At around 2,100 students, Monroe High School is one of the largest high schools in the state.
+Monroe is served by Monroe Public Schools (MPS), which enrolls about 6,700 students.
+MPS operates five elementary schools, a middle school, a high school, an alternative high school, and two specialized education centers.
+At around 2,100 students, Monroe High School is one of the state's largest high schools.
 Monroe is also served by the Monroe County Intermediate School District, which provides services to other schools in the form of special education services, support staff, substitute teachers, and educational technology (such as computers and distance learning).
 Students in Monroe may also attend one of two public charter schools.

 More than a dozen various parochial schools operate in and around Monroe.
 In 2012, the three largest parochial elementary schools (St. Michael the Archangel, St. Mary, and St. John the Baptist) merged to form Monroe Catholic Elementary Schools, serving infants through 8th grade.
-The St. Michael Campus serves infants through 1st grade, while St. John serves 2nd through 4th grade, and St. Mary functions as the Middle School for grades 5 through 8.
-The largest of the parochial schools is St. Mary Catholic Central High School, which enrolls more than 400 students annually.
+The St. Michael Campus serves infants through 1st grade, St. John 2nd through 4th grade, and St. Mary grades 5 through 8.
+The largest parochial school is St. Mary Catholic Central High School, which enrolls more than 400 students annually.
 It has a full sports program that competes against the other public school districts.
 Zion Lutheran School is a grade school (Pre-K-8) of the Wisconsin Evangelical Lutheran Synod in Monroe.
 Parents may also homeschool their children.

-Marygrove College, sponsored by the local Sisters, Servants of the Immaculate Heart of Mary (IHM), was founded in Monroe in 1905 as a Catholic, liberal arts college.
+Marygrove College, sponsored by the local Sisters, Servants of the Immaculate Heart of Mary (IHM), was founded in Monroe in 1905 as a Catholic liberal arts college.
 The college moved to Detroit in 1927.
-The IHM also operated a boarding school, the Hall of the Divine Child, in Monroe from 1918 to 1980.
+From 1918 to 1980 the IHM also operated a boarding school, the Hall of the Divine Child, in Monroe.
 Monroe County Community College was founded in 1964 just west of Monroe.
-It is the only higher education facility in Monroe County.
+It is Monroe County's only higher education facility.